Here's a look at the life of Academy Award winning actress Joan Fontaine.

 Children: with William Dozier: Deborah, November 5, 1948; with Collier Young: Martita, (adopted 1952, born 1946)

-She is the younger sister of actress Olivia de Havilland.
+She was the younger sister of actress Olivia de Havilland.

 Her mother, actress Lillian Fontaine, began encouraging the sisters' rivalry at an early age.